inpercima/swaaplate/README.md

 ### `routeConfig/login/activate`

 Defines whether a login will be used or not.
-This option ca be changed in the project by `config.json`.
+This option ca be changed in the environement files.

 * config-name: `routes/login/activate`
 * default: `true`